 Index vs funds – performance

 We haven’t gone too far back in time to look at performance.
 One, fund behaviour and the market was entirely different.
-Two, SEBI’s new category definitions came into force only in 2018 and to that extent, the Nifty Midcap 150 index (Midcap 150) is a good proxy for the midcap space primarily owing to this definition.
+Two, SEBI’s new category definitions came into force only in 2018 and to that extent, the Nifty Midcap index fund (Midcap 150) is a good proxy for the midcap space primarily owing to this definition.
 Three, funds across categories in the past have not faced difficulties in beating the market.
 The struggle is a more recent phenomenon.

 Therefore, we considered rolling 1 year and 3 year returns in the past six-year period.
 On a 1-year rolling return in this period, the Midcap 150 TRI was able to beat mid-cap funds 60% of the time on an average.
 Looking at mid-cap funds individually, only 5 delivered returns better than the index with a high degree of consistency.